State Facts About Abortion: South Dakota

-Where Women Obtain Abortions
+Where Patients Obtain Abortions

 Restrictions on Abortion

-In South Dakota, the following restrictions on abortion were in effect as of September 1, 2016:
+In South Dakota, the following restrictions on abortion were in effect as of June 28, 2022:

 - Abortion would be banned if Roe v.
-Wade were to be overturned.
+Wade were overturned.

 - The parent of a minor must be notified before an abortion is provided.

 - Public funding is available for abortion only in cases of life endangerment.

 - Abortion is banned, except in cases of life endangerment.

 - The state prohibits abortions performed for the purpose of sex selection or in response to genetic anomaly.